 1

-Most boat insurance policies include trailer cover, but check the specific limits.
-Your trailer may be worth $2,000 - $10,000+ and is vulnerable to road damage, theft, and ramp incidents.
-Ensure the trailer is specifically listed and adequately valued on your policy.
+A common gap in trailer boat insurance is covering the boat and motor but not the trailer.
+Your trailer may be worth $2,000 - $15,000+ and is exposed to road damage, theft, and ramp incidents.
+Make sure the trailer is specifically listed and adequately valued on your policy - check the Product Disclosure Statement (PDS).

 2